testthedocs/OpenStack/README.md

-# Vale-style-template
+# OpenStack

-A Vale linter style template repository
+A Vale linter style that replicates the [OpenStack style guide](https://docs.openstack.org/contributor-guide/writing-style.html).

+__Not complete, and WIP, contributions welcome__.😁